SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

 CTCE connected Hercules instances can be hosted on either Unix or Windows platforms, both sides do not need to be the same.

 ### PTP      - MPCPTP/PCPTP6 Channel to Channel link

 This is a point-to-point link to the driving system's TCP/IP stack.
 From the point of view of the z/OS V1R5 or later image running in the Hercules machine it appears to be an MPCPTP and/or MPCPTP6 ESCON CTC link to another z/OS image.

-PTP uses the Universal TUN/TAP driver on *nix and Politecnico di Torino's WinPCap packet driver as well as Fish's TunTap32 and FishPack DLLs on Windows[1].
+TP uses the Universal TUN/TAP driver on *nix and Politecnico di Torino's WinPCap packet driver as well as Fish's TunTap32 and FishPack DLLs on Windows[1].

 The configuration statement for PTP is as follows:
 ```